 - Continue filing applications to colleges.
-Continue to be aware of deadlines. - Continue to meet with college representatives when they visit HHHS (may be virtual). - Take the SAT/ACT, if needed and available. - File FAFSA if you haven't done so yet.
+Continue to be aware of deadlines. - Continue to meet with college representatives when they visit HHHS. - Register for the SAT/ACT, if needed and available. - File FAFSA if you haven't done so yet.

 December